Germinal matrix hemorrhage

 Germinal matrix hemorrhage can only occur when the germinal matrix is present and is therefore only seen in premature infants.
 Hemorrhages can be identified in 67% of infants born prematurely at 28-32 weeks 1 and 80% of infants born between 23 and 24 weeks of gestation 2.
 The majority of hemorrhages (90%) are identified within 4 days of birth, and 40% within the first 5 hours 4.

 Clinical presentation for grade I and II bleeds is vague.
 These are usually found on routine ultrasound performed on premature neonates.
 With grade III and IV bleeds, respiratory depression or apnea, abnormal posturing, seizures, and bulging fontanelles may be seen 2.

 The germinal matrix is formed early during embryogenesis and is the site of glial and neuronal differentiation.
 From here cells migrate peripherally to form the brain.
 It is densely cellular and, not surprisingly, also densely vascular 2.

 This is the investigation of choice since it is portable and does not require sedation.
-Germinal matrix haemorrhages appear as echogenic regions close to the caudothalamic groove extending along the floor of the frontal horn of the lateral ventricle.
+Germinal matrix hemorrhages appear as echogenic regions close to the caudothalamic groove extending along the floor of the frontal horn of the lateral ventricle.

-It is important to distinguish haemorrhage from the normal choroid plexus which is also echogenic.
+It is important to distinguish hemorrhage from the normal choroid plexus which is also echogenic.
 The caudothalamic groove acts as a convenient landmark: echogenicity anterior to the groove represents blood as the choroid finishes at the groove 4.